 Playing Fiddle is Karen Truesdell.
 She joined the band in 2017.
 Karen comes from Iowa where she raised four children and worked as a Pharmacist.
 After retiring and moving to Boulder with her husband Doug, she became passionate for Bluegrass music.
 Karen studied violin in high school and college, and now is playing bluegrass fiddle.
 Her favorite other activities are spending time with grandchildren, garden design, reading, playing bridge and participating in a women's educational group.

 On banjo is the newest member of our band Janice Robinett.
-Janice lives in Johnstown with her husband Bruce.
+Janice lives in Johnstown.
 Prior to living here in Colorado, Janice lived in San Antonio where she was a regular on the bluegrass scene.
 Tootsie is her sweetheart Chihuahua!
 Janice worked as a secondary English teacher and a RN.
 She played banjo for a gospel group for 13 years and with “In-A-Jam Bluegrass Band” for 5 years before moving to Colorado.
 She loves to quilt, crochet, and is an avid swimmer.
 Janice and her husband love the outdoors especially hiking, biking, and kayaking.
 She is currently on a band sabbatical, but she should be back with us in 2022.